aldajo92/UDACITY-SDC_BehavioralCloning/README.md

 # Behavioral Cloning #

 ## Introduction. ##
-This project has the main purpose to drive a Car using the concepts learned with Keras and Deep Neuronal Networks, through the Udacity Self Drivin Car emulator.
+This project has the main purpose to drive a car using the concepts learned with Keras and Deep Neuronal Networks, through the Udacity Self Drivin Car emulator.
 The input and output data comes from the manual mode inside the emulator, representing the actions of the user who drives the car and the idea is to get a way to "train" a system able to do this job.
 For this reason, this project receives the name Behavioral Cloning.

-## Behavioral Cloning Project ##

 The goals of this project are the following:
 * Use the simulator to collect data of good driving behavior